jlee400/jlee400.github.io/_posts/2025-04-15-worldtradepjt.md

 This two theory helps to uncover both community structure and key players in gloabal trade networks.
 Explicitly, US is the most biggest country to trade soybeans.
 Also, it is possible to see that US is the main player of the world soybean trade domain for all time (1986-2023).
 Other countries player crucial role in world soybean trade are France, Canada, Taiwanese China, Austria, Germany and Kingdom of the Netherlands.

 ![World Soybean Trade](https://cdn.statcdn.com/Infographic/images/normal/19148.jpeg)

+Observing this infographic, it is possible to see that US is the most biggest country in soybeans trade.
+However, there is a rapid increase in Brazil that over took US.
+It is not reflected on the network graph as it is so rapidly increased in short period while the graph shows cumulative interactions.

 <figure>
     <img src="/assets/Trade_volume_of_soybeans.png" alt="Alt text" />
     <figcaption>Network graph reflected its weight</figcaption>
 </figure>

+Next visualization reflects the volume of soybean trade with width of the edge.
+US is obviously the most powerful country in soybean trade.
+Countries in blue color are having meaningful and explicit interaction in this graph.

 ### Detailed network analysis of beef